Loss-Based Variational Bayes Prediction: Gibbs Variational Prediction

 This variational approach to prediction is related to the `generalized variational inference'\ approach of \cite{GVI2019},\textbf{\ }but with two main differences.
-Firstly, our approach is focused on prediction, not on parameter inference \textit{per se}.
-Our only goal is to produce density forecasts that are as accurate as possible for the given scoring rule $ s(\cdot ,y)$, with the quantification of parameter uncertainty only a step taken towards that goal.
-Secondly, our approach follows the idea of \cite {bissiri2016general} and \cite{loaiza2019focused} and targets the predictions built from the Gibbs posterior in \eqref{post}, rather than the exponentiated form of some general loss as in \cite{GVI2019}.
-This latter point is certainly critical if inferential accuracy were still deemed to be important, since without the tempering constant $w$ that defines the posterior in \eqref{post}, the exponentiated\ loss function can be very flat and the posterior $\Pi _{w}(\cdot |y_{1:n})$ uninformative about $\theta $. \footnote{ See \cite{bissiri2016general}, \cite{giummole2017objective}, \cite {holmes2017assigning}, \cite{lyddon2019general}, \cite{Syring2019} and \cite {pacchiardi2021generalized}{\ for various approaches to the setting of }$w$ { \ in inferential settings.}} It is our experience however ( \citealp{loaiza2019focused}), that in settings where predictive accuracy is the only goal, the choice of $w$ actually has little impact on the generation of accurate predictions via $P_{\Pi _{w}}^{(n)}$, as long as the value of $w$ is not too small and the sample size is reasonably large.
-Prelimary experimentation in the current setting, in which the variational predictive $P_{Q}^{(n)}$ is the target, suggests that this finding remains relevant, and as a consequence we have adopted a default value of $w=1$ in all numerical work.
-Further research is needed to deduce the precise impact of $w$ on $P_{Q}^{(n)}$, in particular for smaller sample sizes, and we leave this important topic for future work.
+Firstly, our approach is focused on \textit{predictive accuracy}, not on parameter inference.
+Our only goal is to produce density forecasts that are as accurate as possible in the chosen scoring rule $ s(\cdot ,y)$.\footnote{ Critically, since predictive accuracy is our goal, we are not concerned with the potential over/under-coverage of credible sets for the model unknowns built from generalized posteriors, or VB posteriors; see \cite{miller2021asymptotic} for a theoretical discussion of posterior coverage in generalized Bayesian inference.} Secondly, our approach follows the idea of \cite {bissiri2016general} and \cite{loaiza2019focused} and targets the predictions built from the Gibbs posterior in \eqref{post}, rather than the exponentiated form of some general loss as in \cite{GVI2019}.
+This latter point is certainly critical if inferential accuracy were still deemed to be important, since without the tempering constant $w$ that defines the posterior in \eqref{post}, the exponentiated\ loss function can be very flat and the posterior $\Pi _{w}(\cdot |y_{1:n})$ uninformative about $\theta $. \footnote{ See \cite{bissiri2016general}, \cite{giummole2017objective}, \cite {holmes2017assigning}, \cite{lyddon2019general}, \cite{Syring2019} and \cite {pacchiardi2021generalized}{\ for various approaches to the setting of }$w$ { \ in inferential settings.}} It is our experience however ( \citealp{loaiza2019focused}), that in settings where predictive accuracy is the only goal, the choice of $w$ actually has little impact on the generation of accurate predictions via $P_{\Pi _{w}}^{(n)}$, as long as the sample size is reasonably large.
+Preliminary experimentation in the current setting, in which the variational predictive $P_{Q}^{(n)}$ is the target, suggests that this finding remains relevant, and as a consequence we have adopted a default value of $w=1$ in all numerical work.
+Further research is needed to deduce the precise impact of $w$ on $P_{Q}^{(n)}$, in particular for smaller sample sizes, and we leave this important topic for future work.\footnote{We note here that the work of \cite{wu2021calibrating} attempts to calibrate the coverage of posterior predictives constructed from power posteriors.
+While the approach of \cite{wu2021calibrating} is not directly applicable in our context, we conjecture that an appropriately modified version of their approach could be applied in our setting to derive posterior predictives with reasonable predictive coverage.}